WHAT IS TRADING?

 Gambling is the act of risking money on an activity that carries a high probability of financial loss.
 The probability of loss is due to inadequate understanding of the activity itself or factors inherent within the activity that make the likelihood of loss very high.

 Almost any financial activity can be a gamble.
 Consider buying a car, for example.
 If you don’t know what you are doing, you can become the victim of a bad transaction.
-Similarly, trading in the financial markets can be very risky, if you are unfamiliar with how the markets work.
-Through proper training, however, it is possible to develop a good understanding of the markets and learn to respond to trading opportunities when the odds of success are favorable.
+Similarly, trading in the financial markets can be very risky if you are unfamiliar with how the markets work.
+Through proper training, however, it is possible to develop a good understanding of the markets and learn to respond to trading opportunities when the odds of success are highly favorable.

 Unlike a casino, the markets are much too large, diverse, and complex to be controlled by a handful of individuals.
 So, the idea that the markets are configured to make traders fail is unfounded.
 Traders lose money not because the financial “deck” is stacked against them, but because they lack the knowledge and experience to play the game successfully.